scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

    \mathbf{s}_k \right \|_2^2 + \lambda \sum_k \sum_m \| \mathbf{x}_{k,m} \|_1
    \\ & \; \text{ s.t } \; \mathbf{d}_m \in C \;\;,

-which is solved by alternating between a convolutional sparse coding stage, as above, and a constrained dictionary update obtained by solving the problem
+where :math:`C` is the feasible set, consisting of filters with unit norm and constrained support :cite:`wohlberg-2016-efficient`.
+It is solved by alternating between a convolutional sparse coding stage, as described in the previous section, and a constrained dictionary update obtained by solving the problem

 .. math::
    \mathrm{argmin}_{\{\mathbf{d}_m\}} \;
    \frac{1}{2} \sum_k \left \| \sum_m \mathbf{d}_m * \mathbf{x}_{k,m} -
    \mathbf{s}_k \right \|_2^2 \; \text{ s.t. } \; \mathbf{d}_m
-   \in C \;\;,
+   \in C \;\;.

-where :math:`\iota_C(\cdot)` is the indicator function of feasible set :math:`C`, consisting of filters with unit norm and constrained support :cite:`wohlberg-2016-efficient`.
-This approach is implemented by class ``admm.cbpdndl.ConvBPDNDictLearn``.
+This approach is implemented by class ``ConvBPDNDictLearn`` in module ``admm.cbpdndl``.
 Dictionary learning with a spatial mask :math:`W`,

 .. math::
    :type: align